 The USF library has a rundown about copyright and fair use.
 I highly encourage you to check out the library’s Open Use Media Resources Handout.
 This handout covers some copyright basics and lists websites for obtaining open use media resources for use in your projects.

-How can I use copyrighted work?
+How can you use copyrighted work?

 - You can link to the material.
 Linking to an image or public website is not copying.
 While you should still cite and give attribution to the owner of the website, it is not usually required to request permission to link to a publicly available website.